lewg/pingdom-to-graphite/README.md

 # pingdom-to-graphite

 A tool for copying metrics from Pingdom to graphite.
-Pingdom, although allowing access to  effective all your metrics through the API, does have some limits in place to prevent abuse.
+Pingdom, although allowing access to effectively all your metrics through the API, does have some limits in place to prevent abuse.
 This script tries to be mindful of that, although does provide a "backfill" option if you care to burn up your daily api limit in one fell swoop.